firmai/business-machine-learning/README.md

 </br>

 **Help Needed:** If there is any contributors out there willing to help first populate and then maintain a Python analytics section **in any one of the following sub/industries,** please get in contact with me.
+This is for https://github.com/firmai/industry-machine-learning/

 </br>